marcusgia2505/classsExGameInstructions/docs/Elements.rst

 .. image:: _static/develop/buttons.PNG
    :height: 500px

-This type of input is used for discrete decisions.
+Those three types of input fields are used for discrete decisions.
 You can implement single choice questions using buttons (first figure below), simple lists (second figure) or drop lists (third figure).
 This is what they look like in the participants' display.
 The settings are the same for these input fields.

 .. image:: _static/ButtonsAndSelection3.JPG
     :width: 30%